learn-co-curriculum/dsc-correlation-covariance/README.md

 The sales increase for Vendor A did not _cause_ a sales increase for vendor B. The hidden factor here was (clearly) the weather.

-What is important to note is here that, where correlation does not imply causation, *IF* there is a causal effect, there generally will be a high correlation as well.
+What is important to note is here that, although correlation does not imply causation, *IF* there is a causal effect, there generally will be a high correlation as well.
 In other words:

 > If one factor has an effect on another one (causation), there generally will be a high correlation as well.
    Yet, this doesn't mean that a high correlation means that there is causation.

 ## Key Takeaways
-- Correlation is dimensionless, i.e. it is a unit-free measure of the relationship between variables.
+- Correlation is dimensionless, i.e. it is a unit-free measure of the relationship between variables
-- Correlation is a normalized form of covariance and exists between [-1,1]
+- Correlation is a normalized form of covariance and ranges between [-1,1]
-- Correlation is not causation
+- **Correlation is not causation**

 **IMPORTANT NOTE:** The variance formula used in this lesson considers $X$ and $Y$ to be population variables.
-For samples, we divide by (n-1), instead of n due to the principle called Bessel's correction.
+For samples, we divide by $n-1$, instead of $n$ due to the principle called Bessel's correction.
 [Here is a mathematical proof for this](https://lazyprogrammer.me/covariance-matrix-divide-by-n-or-n-1/).
 We will visit this point again later in the course to explore it in greater detail.

 ## Summary
-In this lesson, you learned how to compute the variance of random variables as a measure of deviation from the mean.
+In this lesson, you learned how to compute the variance of variables as a measure of deviation from the mean.
 Next, you learned how this measure can be used to first calculate covariance, and the correlation to analyze how two variables change together.
 You learned the formulas for calculating these measures and you were provided with mathematical proofs of these formulas.
-Next, you'll learn how you can use correlation analysis to run a __regression analysis__.